slimphp/Slim-Website/docs/start/upgrade.md

 Application middleware is executed as Last In First Executed (LIFE)

 # Flash Messages
 In v3.0 the concept of flash messages has been removed.
-There currently is no planned feature for this, but could likely be a part of the Cookies package
+There currently is no planned feature for this, but could likely be a part of the Cookies package.

 # Cookies
-In v3.0 cookies has been removed from core and moved to a separate component  See (https://github.com/slimphp/Slim-Http-Cookies)
+In v3.0 cookies has been removed from core and moved to a separate component.
+See (https://github.com/slimphp/Slim-Http-Cookies)

 # Removal of Crypto
-In v3.0 we have removed the dependency for crypto in core
+In v3.0 we have removed the dependency for crypto in core.

 # PHP Version
-Slim v3.0 requires php 5.4+
+Slim v3.0 requires PHP 5.4+

 # Route Callbacks
-In v3.0 we have adopted a new callback signature
+In v3.0 we have adopted a new callback signature:

 {% highlight php %}
 $app->get('/', function (